Lighting is all about harvest.

 Daily light integral (DLI) represents the number of PAR that are delivered to a square meter area in a day and night (24 hours).
 Sometimes, this value also is calculated in second.
 Generally, 10 and 30 mol·m-2·d−1.

-Generally, 450nm blue light and 660nm red light are used for consumer horticulture lighting.
+Generally, 450nm blue and 660nm red light are widely used in horticulture lighting.
 To specifically control, such as flowering, of the plants' growth, 730nm is also commonly used.

 The phytochromes PR and PFR will mainly influence the performance of germination, leave growth and flowering.
 In order to control the photomorphogenic effects on leaves and flowers, it is necessary to mix 660nm and 730nm with a certain ratio.